rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 Forced unwinding is treated as universally unsafe across frames with destructors, but on some platforms it could theoretically be well-defined.
-As noted [above][forced-unwind], however, this would make the UB inconsistent across platforms, which is not desirable.
+As noted [above](forced-unwind), however, this would make the UB inconsistent across platforms, which is not desirable.

 This design imposes some burden on existing codebases (mentioned